dask/dask/docs/source/array-best-practices.rst

 1. Manage multiple arrays together as a consistent dataset
 2. Read from a stack of HDF or NetCDF files at once
-3. Consistent API regardless of wheter or not you're backed by NumPy or Pandas
+3. Consistent API regardless of whether or not you're backed by NumPy or Pandas

 Xarray was originally designed for atmospheric and oceanographic science, but is general purpose enough to be of use to other disciplines.
 It also has a